Selective Muscular Stretching

 Quadriceps Stretch

 Grasp a stationary object such as a pole or exercise machine with your left hand from a standing position.
 Bend your right knee and bring your right foot toward your butt.
-Grasp your right ankle with your right hand and slowly pull your foot upward as high as comfortably possible.
+Grasp your right ankle with your right hand and slowly pull your foot upward as comfortably as possible.
 Repeat this process on the left.

 Hamstrings Stretch